jbouter/ansible-laptop/README.md

 # README

 These playbooks will setup my basic machine to my liking.
+Supports both KDE and GNOME, and will detect which is being used at runtime

 Tested on: